-To make French fries I usually use high starch potatoes such as Yukon gold or russet potatoes (also called Idaho potatoes).
+To make French fries I usually use high-starch potatoes such as russet potatoes (also called Idaho potatoes).
 They are good for this recipe because they are denser and have the least amount of moisture in them.
 Moreover, Finnish yellow potatoes and other all-purpose potatoes can be used too.
 Also, you can use frozen fries in the Air Fryer.
 More on that in the post below.

 Try to avoid low-starch waxy potatoes such as new potatoes and round red or white potatoes.

 How to Air Fry French Fries?

 - Wash and peel the potatoes, and cut them lengthwise into thin fries.